 About Anders Schneiderman

 Anders Schneiderman is the founder and director of Makers All.
-He is a sociologist turned techie, with over 30 years of experience as a developer, software project manager and adult tech trainer at labor unions, corporations, nonprofits, and government.
+He is a sociologist turned techie, with over 30 years of experience as a developer, software project manager, adult tech trainer, and tech writer for labor unions, startups, large corporations, nonprofits, and government.

 Email: aschneiderman a.tt. makersall do.t. org